 Must-try foods include handmade, organic loaves of black bread, smoked ham and sausage, elk meat soup, Kalev chocolates, and any and all Estonian dairy products.

+One final piece of advice.
 When in Estonia, do as the Estonians do.
 Take public transportation, indulge in local cuisine, and explore the enchanted woodlands and medieval streets that make up this hidden gem of a country.
-You’ll be so glad you did!